Youth and Farmworker Program Director for the American Friends Service Committee Florida Program

 Executive Director of Familias Unidas en Acción, New Orleans

-Juana Leticia Casildo is the Executive Director of Familias Unidas en Acción in New Orleans.
+Juana Leticia Casildo is the executive director of Familias Unidas en Acción in New Orleans.
 Originally from Honduras, she worked as an investigative detective for five years.
 In 2004 she was forced to leave Honduras to protect her life and the lives of her family members and moved to New Orleans in 2005.
 In 2007, she gained her first experience in the fight for social justice by working with the New Orleans Workers’ Center for Racial Justice as part of their Congress of Day Laborers.
 Alongside other community leaders, she recently started an organization called United Families in Action (Familias Unidas en Acción) in 2018, where she was selected as executive director.
 The organization seeks to organize, empower, and train immigrant community members, keeping in mind the founders’ own experiences as impacted families.

 President of Women Working Together USA

-Rosana Araujo was a co-founder of Women Working Together USA, a member of Alianza Americas and the Domestic Workers Alliance, where she is President.
+Rosana Araujo was a co-founder of Women Working Together USA, a member of Alianza Americas and the Domestic Workers Alliance, where she is president.
 Born in Montevideo, Uruguay, Rosana Araujo attended la Universidad de Cultura Popular to earn a degree in arts and culture.
 She has been an activist from a young age and has participated in student movements against the Uruguayan dictatorship.
 She participated in the "landless" and "homeless" movements as well as movements for women's rights as one of the founders of Comuna Mujer.
 She participated in several education and health efforts within the Montevideo government and was a UNICEF volunteer as part of the "Integrating the Excluded City" project.
-In December 2002, she emigrated to the United States.
+In December 2002, she immigrated to the United States.
 In 2007, she joined the Florida Immigrant Coalition (FLIC) and has also collaborated with the Miami Workers Center, Sisterhood of Survivors, and other organizations in Miami ––participating in hundreds of campaigns for the rights of immigrants, survivors of domestic violence, and displacement.
 Araujo served as vice president of the board of directors of Miami Workers Center and WeCount!
 In 2009, she was a correspondent for the Uruguayan radio El Prado FM and in 2014 she was the founder of the "Entre Nosotras Compartimos" program.

 Executive Director of Lila LGBTQ, North Carolina